Practice Area

 However, several Wisconsin prosecutors have charged Delta-8 cases under Schedule I controlled-substance-analog theories, arguing that the synthesized isomer produces a psychoactive effect substantially similar to Delta-9 THC.
 These cases are being actively litigated and the law is unsettled.
 If you are charged for Delta-8, the defense has real traction.

-Illinois legalized recreational marijuana in 2020.
-Michigan did in 2019.
-Minnesota did in 2023.
-A Wisconsin resident who buys marijuana legally at a dispensary in any of those states is in possession of a Schedule I controlled substance the moment they cross the border back into Wisconsin.
+A Wisconsin resident who buys marijuana legally at a dispensary in Illinois, Michigan, or Minnesota is in possession of a Schedule I controlled substance the moment they cross the border back into Wisconsin.

 I-94 enforcement south of Racine and I-43 / I-94 enforcement near the Kenosha-Illinois state line regularly produces these cases.
 Common fact pattern: a lawful stop for a traffic violation, plain-smell or consent search, dispensary packaging recovered, misdemeanor or felony charge depending on weight.